coverclock/com-diag-hazer/README.md

 Hazer (and Diminuto) have also been used in other Digital Aggregates projects that do have their own repositories, for example: Obelisk, Hourglass, Candleclock, Astrolabe, and Critter.

+# Versioning

+Both Hazer and Diminuto are complex enough that I moved to a "master" and "develop" dual branch model of development.
+I now do all my development in the "develop" branch, and when I think I have a stable release, I merge "develop" into the "master" branch.

+I still try to tag releases with a three-number tuple that is defined in the build Makefile for each project.
+Release numbers, e.g. 22.2.1, consist of a major number (22), a minor number (2), and a build number (1).
+The major number changes when I've made a change significant enough that I think applications using the library will likely need to be changed, even though they may compile.
+The minor number changes when I've added new features or functionality, but existing features and functionality haven't changed.
+The build number changes when I've fixed a bug so that existing features or functionality works as described (even though this may break workarounds in applications).

+The revision is the Git commit number.

+The vintage is the date and time of the most recent build in UTC and expressed in ISO8601 format.

+The release, revision, vintage, and a bunch of other stuff, are embedded as modules in the Hazer and Diminuto libraries.
+Those modules can be linked into an application.
+Each project has a binary executable named vintage that displays this information.

 # Repositories